Kampala: Education

 Kampala has a number of both private and state institutions offering training in a broad range of fields as indicated in the table below:

+The city is also home to various public and private universities in the country including Makerere University, Kyambogo University, Kampala University, African Bible University, International University of East Africa, Ndejje University and many others.

 Demographics

 The population of Kampala city proper has been rapidly increasing from 62,264 in 1948 to 1,189,142 in 2002, then 1,507,080 in 2014.
 In 2019, the population was estimated to be 1,650,800.

+According to the 2024 Uganda Population and Housing Census, Kampala had a population of 1,797,722 residents, consisting of 1,004,884 males and 792,838 females.
+The average household size in the city was 2.9 persons.

 Kampala, being the capital city and economic engine of Uganda, has a diverse ethnic population drawn from all parts of the country and also from neighboring countries such as Democratic Republic of the Congo, Rwanda, South Sudan, Eritrea, Somalia, and even from countries as far away as India and China.

-Cross-cultural intimate relations in Kampala and even Uganda as a whole are still unusual.
+Cross-cultural intimate relations in Kampala and even Uganda as a whole is still unusual.
 Although many of Kampala's residents live and work in close contact, they still define themselves by their ethnic origins.
-This is more evident in the native languages (alongside Luganda and English) that are used at home, work places, and public spaces.
+This is more evident in the native languages (alongside Luganda and English) that are used at home, workplaces, and public spaces.
 In addition to the Baganda and Banyankole, other large ethnic groups include the Basoga, Bafumbira, Batoro, Bakiga, Alur, Bagisu (better known as Bamasaba), Banyoro, Iteso, Langi, and Acholi.